mertside/xbgas-morello/README.md

 - ARM for the Morello platform and FVP emulation
 - University of Cambridge for CHERI architecture research
-- Arizona State University for the initial vulnerability test suite
+- Texas Tech University for the vulnerability test suite development
 - xBGAS project contributors, and especially Tactical Computing Labs, for the runtime foundation